Inslee says more restrictions could be needed beyond the May 4 stay-home to battle coronavirus

 “We have two kids and the parks are our refuge to get outside and enjoy the sunshine,” Sweeney said.
 “We don’t want to stay inside the house all day.
 We have a nice house but our backyard is just a concrete patio.”

-The 35-year-old business owner said he expects the city’s smaller, neighborhood parks to become more congested, because “we have a finite amount of outdoor space and a finite number of sunny days in Seattle.”
+The 35-year-old business owner said he expects the city’s smaller neighborhood parks to become more congested, because “we have a finite amount of outdoor space and a finite number of sunny days in Seattle.”

 Richard Hendricksen, relaxing on a wooden bench near the water, said he appreciates the choice officials made to shut down the major parks.